-Young suspended as Cardiff boss
+Cardiff suspend director of rugby Young

 Dai Young has been suspended as Cardiff director of rugby, BBC Wales Sport has learned.

-Cardiff Rugby said Young was not at the club's Vale of Glamorgan base for work on Friday.
+Cardiff Rugby said Young was not at the club's training ground for work on Friday.

 They confirmed the 55-year-old will not be with the team for Saturday's final game of the season against rivals Ospreys at the Principality Stadium.